Muskingum Watershed Conservancy Foundation

 James R. Pitney Law Enforcement Fund

-"Jim was a very strong advocate for strong educational backgrounds for law enforcement personnel," said Dan Mager, MWCD regional park superintendent for Charles Mill and Pleasant Hill lake parks.
+"Jim was an advocate for strong educational backgrounds for law enforcement personnel," said Dan Mager, MWCD regional park superintendent for Charles Mill and Pleasant Hill lake parks.
 "He believed not only in a solid education for peace officers, but also in strong continuing education."

 It was then that the Pitney Law Enforcement Fund was established to provide training and educational benefits for MWCD rangers and for practicing and prospective peace officers from Ashland and Richland counties.
 The Pitney Law Enforcement Fund is a component fund of the Muskingum Watershed Conservancy Foundation, Inc. and will be managed by the MWCF.